troyhacks/MoonLight/docs/gettingstarted/installation.md

     * Add a driver node
     * In some cases restart the device to make layout changes effective is needed.

-!!! tip Choose driver
+!!! tip "Choose driver"
     FastLED driver is best to start with if you have a normal (ws2812) LED strip or panel.
 Choose the Physical driver if you have more then 4 LED strips or panels or non standard LEDS (e.g. RGBW lights, curtains...).

 **Step 4**: Press save (💾).
 Saves your setup to the file system, so if a device is restarted, your settings are still there.

     <img width="400" src="https://github.com/user-attachments/assets/17fe6f38-375b-4d96-923b-607897e7d4db" />

-!!! info Next steps
+!!! info "Next steps"
     * You can now change effect or add effects, modifiers, layouts and drivers
     * Go to [MoonLigh Overview](https://moonmodules.org/MoonLight/moonlight/overview/)
     * press the ? in MoonLight to go directly to the relevant page